apache/datafusion-ray/README.md

 - Can lead to high memory pressure as intermediate results are held in memory instead of being written to disk.
 - More difficult to scale efficiently for large queries since tasks must hold data until downstream consumers are ready.

-### Spark-like Execution Mode
+### Batch Execution (not implemented yet)

 In this mode, execution follows a staged model similar to Apache Spark.
 Each query stage runs to completion, producing intermediate shuffle files that are persisted and used as input for the next stage.

 **Pros:**